2020 – The year of calamities and tests. How to protect your blessings.

 Fall in favours

-Just this time last year, people were returning tanned from their summer holidays, and even if they had not been abroad, they had enjoyed the blessings of going out and visiting whoever they wanted, whenever they wanted, without any restrictions.
+Just this time last year, people were enjoying a normal life.
+They could enjoy the blessing of going out and visiting whoever they wanted, whenever they wanted, without any restrictions.

 Now, we have lost so many people from our midst, so many have been sick and are sick, and our movements have been curtailed.
 Good health has been replaced with illness.
 Many of our blessings have been removed and many of us are still in shock.